jdpoveda/Sandbox-android-app/README.md

 // ****RecyclerView - Implement a RecyclerView using androidx, itemClickListener and ViewBinding.

+// ****RecyclerViewDiffUtil - Add DiffUtil for a RecyclerView.
+This helps to achieve a better performance avoiding the call of notifyDataSetChanged()

 // ****ViewBindingRecyclerView - Use view binding to replace findViewById for RecyclerView (Jetpack ViewBinding)

 // ****Retrofit - Implement retrofit to call endpoints and get the data